 I don't think I've ever outgrown Petticoat Lane Market, a somewhat dodgy Sunday Morning Market - we've been visiting since I was much younger where you can find High Street Brands - and stolen goods prices!
 Hahaha.
 They used to say "We nick them, You buy them!", but it makes more sense for them to be selling last season's excess inventory.
 I no longer shop for clothes for myself (I now have Sofia to buy for), but Ady bought quite a lot of things for work.

 Me and Ady with Petticoat Lane in the background.
+Watch your valuables, thieves operate in the area. |

 Old Spitalfields Market